Safety in Continua

 The "Agents of Chaos" study used OpenClaw with Claude Opus and Kimi K2.5.
 Here is a point-by-point comparison of how each attack surface is handled.

-Attack SurfaceOpenClawContinua Personal AI
+Attack SurfaceOpenClawContinua

 Owner identity No verification.
 Any Discord/email user can instruct the agent.
 Identity spoofing trivial.
 M1 OwnerOnlyPolicy β€” cryptographic identity via context.
 Non-owner requests rejected at the policy layer before reaching the LLM.